NivethaThiruvenkatasamy/Leadbook-Task/README.md

 ### Architecture of the Crawler

 * Main.py - It is the main script which contains the functions and logic to perform crawling.
+* Configuration.ini
+  - It is the basic configuration file which consists of different sections like *GLOBAL, MONGODB & WEBPAGE*

 #### Input